suborbital/docs/website/docs/compute/get-started.md

 Compute functions are built, tested, deployed, and run through the Compute API.

 The Suborbital Compute function editor uses the API to provide a low-friction environment for your users to write, build, test, and deploy functions to your Compute an instance in a single place.
 Alternatively, the Builder API can be used programmatically, if that better suits your use case. (see [Connect your application](/get-started#connect-your-application)).

-### Compute function editor
 A quick way to try the editor is to use the REPL built into the Subo CLI introduced in [Run Compute Locally](get-started#run-compute-locally).
 The Subo REPL includes a proxy that makes it easy to connect the hosted editor to your local Compute installation.